surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 SELECT count FROM table GROUP count
 ```

 Currently the values from this select will be grouped by the field key.
-But where we to every introduce some feature which would require the `COUNT` keyword after `GROUP` then this code will quietly change meaning.
+But were we to ever introduce some feature which would require the `COUNT` keyword after `GROUP` then this code will quietly change meaning.

 # 3. Proposal